ewoks-kit/.github/profile/README.md

 - `ewoksppf`: engine that supports loops and conditional links.
 - `ewoksorange`: engine with a desktop graphical user interface.

+[Engines can be added](https://ewoks.esrf.fr/en/latest/engines.html#adding-a-new-engine-to-ewoks) can be created by anyone.
+The `ewoks` package can discover all engines installed in the same python environment.

 ### Workflow Management

 - `ewoksjob`: Job scheduling system